Alegelx24/alegelx24/README.md

   <h1>Hi there 👋</h1>
 </div>

- - 🌱 I’m currently studying Artificial intelligence and data analytics at Politecnico di Torino
+ - 🌱 I’m a MSc graduated in Artificial intelligence and data analytics at Politecnico di Torino
  - 📫 aleg24@hotmail.it

 <div align="center">